Recap: Supernatural S 08 E 03 Heartache

 - Eye Scream: The scene where Arthur carves out his eye was filmed, but deemed too gory.

 - Fake Nationality: The ageless Mayan athlete is portrayed by a white guy.

 - Filler: Besides Sam's conversation with Dean about wanting out, nothing plot-important really happens in this one.

-- From Nobody to Nightmare: Big Bad of the episode, a stripper who received Brick's heart and is the ringleader of the transplant recipients, mentions that before she got his heart she was just a sweet, demure Georgia girl.
+- From Nobody to Nightmare: The Big Bad of the episode, a stripper who received Brick's heart and is the ringleader of the transplant recipients, mentions that before she got his heart she was just a sweet, demure Georgia girl with a heart problem.

 - Heart Trauma: Randa's heart transplant leaves her a different person.

 - If It Tastes Bad, It Must Be Good for You: Paul Hayes's green smoothie.

 - Joggers Find Death: The runner in the opening scene.